Markmix-Studios/about/README.md

 If you find this repository helpful, feel free to star the repo or share it with others.
 Contributions are always welcome to improve our services and projects!

 ---
-**Thank you for visiting Markmix Studios' repository.
+**Thank you for visiting Markmix Studios repository.
 Let's innovate and grow together!**